kljr/SpringboardDDEV/README.md

 and DnsMasq, and register Valet's daemon to launch when your system starts.

+#### Set up Springboard Valet

 6. Clone this repository.
 Copy `example.local.config.yml`
 to `local.config.yml` and modify it to match your mySQL configuration.
 Define projects following the example project definitions.

+  Laravel Valet by default serves all sites with the ".test" domain.
+  Springboard Valet by default serves all sites at [projectroot].test.
+  You can configure Springboard Valet to serve from an alternate domain if Valet is using one.
+Don't change this value after Springboard Valet has been installed.

+7. There are two ways to install Springboard Valet:

+ * __Interactive install__: from the Springboard Valet root directory
+ run `scripts/sbvt-install.sh`
-7. From the Springboard Valet root folder, run `scripts/sbvt-install.sh` and follow the prompts.
+ and follow the prompts.
 This script runs composer install, and updates your drush and bash configuration after you confirm the proposed changes.

       You can review the changes by looking at the files in the /templates
 directory: bashrc_sbvt, bash_profile_sbvt, sbvt.aliases.drushrc.php
 and drushrc.

       If you don't want to automatically install the shell commands and drush aliases, you'll need to manually copy the files from the templates directory to the correct locations.

+ * __Non-interactive install__: from the Springboard Valet root directory run `composer install` This will update your drush and bash configuration without asking.

 7. Now you're ready to create Springboard instances.
 Run `sbvt-make` (or scripts/sbvt-make.sh).
 Follow the prompts to install the projects